-All construction workers must have a Safe Pass.
+All construction workers (including farmers and farm workers who particpate in construction work) must have a Safe Pass.
 The Safe Pass is a one day course aimed at promoting safety awareness and basic safety principles amongst all construction workers.

 In addition workers engaged in specialist activities should have Construction Skills Certification Scheme (CSCS) Cards.
 There are 21 categories of activities that require such cards and details of these are outlined in the 2013 Construction Regulations and are available on the Health and Safety Authority Website.